 Virtual Reality Entry Price

 A good virtual reality experience requires excessive processing and graphics power.
-Early adapters can get into immersive worlds through a combination of specific head gears with a powerful personal computer or laptop, 2. latest mobile phones from Google or Samsung or 3. newer game consoles from the likes the Sony.
+Early adapters can get into immersive worlds through a combination of specific head gears with a powerful personal computer or laptop, 2. latest mobile phones from Google or Samsung or 3. newer game consoles from the likes the Sony, with some using virtual reality rental services to cover their gaming needs.

 With this last point in mind, Facebook CEO, Mark Zuckerberg, announced a new stand alone virtual reality headset at the Oculus Connect 4 Conference in San Jose, California that would solve the footprint and additional device requirements.
 Named Oculus Go, the headset focuses on untangling many wires at a lower price point without significantly sacrificing quality of the media feed.